 Mark was elected to Federal Parliament in 2007 representing the electorate of Port Adelaide.
 In 2009, Mark was appointed Parliamentary Secretary for Health and in 2010 was appointed Minister for Mental Health and Ageing.
 On 14 December 2011, he was appointed as Minister for Mental Health and Ageing, Minister for Social Inclusion and Minister Assisting the Prime Minister on Mental Health Reform.
 On 4 February 2013, Mark was also appointed as Minister for Housing and Homelessness, while retaining the portfolios of Mental Health and Ageing and Social Inclusion.
+On 1 July 2013, Mark was appointed as the Minister for Climate Change and Minister for the Environment, Heritage and Water.
+He held this position until the Federal election in 2013.

 Mark holds a First Class Honours Law degree, an Arts degree and a Masters degree in International Relations.